joliengr/Deep4Dist/README.md

 A deep learning approach for semantic segmentation of forest disturbances in high-resolution aerial imagery, using the Deep4Dist dataset and a U-Net architecture.

-This project was developed for the course *AI Approaches in Earth Observation* (04-GEO-OMA25), taught by Prof. Konstantin Müller, as part of the M.Sc.
+This project was developed for the course *AI Approaches in Earth Observation* (04-GEO-OMA25), taught by Konstantin Müller, as part of the M.Sc.
 Applied Earth Observation and Geoanalysis (EAGLE) program at the University of Würzburg.

 ## Project Overview